Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Tier 1 (Infantry War enabled) Warriors attack value increased from 5 to 10

 Dragon Clan:
+- James Warden nest Dilophosaurus now correctly inflict poison from melee damage similar to Dustriders scout unit
+- James Warden nest Dilophosaurus now deals 25% more damage to characters and animals but 25% less to machines and buildings
 - Wardrums damage aura range increased from 50 to 60
 - Archer bow damage values changed from 10/37/25/45/85 to 15/26/38/45/87
 - Tier 1 (Infantry War enabled) Samurai attack value increased from 5 to 10

 Norsemen:
 - Triceratops titan Paw special now only affects characters and animals, except other titans
+- Triceratops titan Paw special now correctly affects all neutral units instead of only aggressive
+- James Warden kennel sabertooth cats now deal 25% more damage to animals and characters but 25% less to machines and buildings
 - Scout damage wardrum aura range increased from 20 to 35
 - Scout and Rhino armor pennant aura range increased from 20 to 35
 - Archer bow damage values changed from 5/37/25/45/85 to 10/20/30/40/80
 - Warriror axe damage incresed from 10/15/25/45/85 to 15/20/30/50/90

 SEAS:
+- James Warden nest Stygimoloch now deals 25% more damage to machines and characters but 25% less to animals and buildings
 - Character prison (special barracks) UI rearranged, added low tier versions of basic units
 - Marksman bullet damage values changed from 20/37/45/65/100 to 15/26/38/45/87
 - Guard weapon damage increased from 10/15/25/45/85 to 12/17/27/47/87